Gluten Free Wacky Cake : Vegan Chocolate Cake

 • Allow cake to cool completely for an hour or more before attempting to pour on fudge frosting.

-• To make the frosting, combine all ingredients EXCEPT the vanilla in a medium saucepan.
+• To make the boiled chocolate frosting, combine all ingredients EXCEPT the vanilla in a medium saucepan.
 (I prefer to use non-stick.)
 Cook over low-medium heat and bring to a boil.
 Allow to boil for 4-5 minutes until it reaches the "soft ball" stage, approximately 240 degrees.

 • Remove from heat and add vanilla.
 Immediately pour frosting on cooled cake.
 DO NOT WAIT FOR IT TO THICKEN BEFORE POURING!
-The dairy-free fudge frosting will harden as it cools.
+The fudge frosting will harden as it cools.
 Allow to cool for an hour prior to serving.

 Notes